70G37H3R/Install_Hyperledger_Ubuntu20/README.md

 6. [Start the Fabcar web app](#step-6-start-the-Fabcar-web-app)
 7. [Test the network - crash the ordering nodes](#step-7-Test-the-network---crash-the-ordering-nodes)

-### (If you are using a Linux-based system, see steps below)
-Go down to the [for Linux Users](https://github.com/IBM/raft-fabric-sample#for-Linux-users) section below.

 ## Step 1.
 Clone the repo
 Since Hyperledger Fabric has platform-specific binaries, like cryptogen, if you are using a Linux-based system, you will have to take a couple additional steps to ensure